-It is important to design a system that is capable of efficiently using energy, and also capable of minimizing the amount of energy required.
+While it is important to design a system that is capable of maximizing its energy usage, it is also important to minimize the amount of energy required.
 To aide in this, an analysis of the lighting in the laboratory spaces and office pods will be performed.
 Lighting can be one of the largest loads in a commercial building.
 Therefore, a well designed lighting system can provide adequate lighting and also conserve energy for the owner.